 1. Traditional Wedding Ceremony Script

 Procession: The wedding ceremony begins.
-Guests take their seats as the parents, the officiant, the wedding party, and the couple makes a grand entry, usually accompanied by music played on an organ or a piano.
+Guests take their seats as the parents, the wedding officiant, the wedding party, and the couple makes a grand entry, usually accompanied by music played on an organ or a piano.

 Invocation: The officiant welcomes the guests saying something like, “Welcome the family, friends, and well-wishers of the lovely couple.
 We are gathered here to witness the union of two soulmates [Bride’s name] and [Groom’s name] and to help them join in the holy vows of matrimony.”